klee/klee.github.io/tutorials/testing-coreutils.md

 As before, cat prints out its version information (note that this time all the text is written out), but we now have a number of additional information output by KLEE.
 In this case, most of these warnings are innocuous, but for completeness here is what they mean:

-* _undefined reference to function: __signbitl_: This warning means that the program contains a call to the function __signbitl, but that function isn't defined anywhere (we would have seen a lot more of these if we had not linked with uClibc and the POSIX runtime).
+* _undefined reference to function: ___ctype_b_loc_: This warning means that the program contains a call to the function __ctype_b_loc, but that function isn't defined anywhere (we would have seen a lot more of these if we had not linked with uClibc and the POSIX runtime).
 If the program actually ends up making a call to this function while it is executing, KLEE won't be able to interpret it and may terminate the program.
 * _executable has module level assembly (ignoring)_: Some file compiled in to the application had file level inline-assembly, which KLEE can't understand.
 In this case this comes from uClibc and is unused, so this is safe.
 * _calling __user_main with extra arguments_: This indicates that the function was called with more arguments than it expected, it is almost always innocuous.
 In this case __user_main is actually the main() function for cat, which KLEE has renamed it when linking with uClibc. main() is being called with additional arguments by uClibc itself during startup, for example the environment pointer.
 * _calling external: getpagesize()_: This is an example of KLEE calling a function which is used in the program but is never defined.
 What KLEE actually does in such cases is try to call the native version of the function, if it exists.
 This is sometimes safe, as long as that function does write to any of the programs memory or attempt to manipulate symbolic values. getpagesize(), for example, just returns a constant.

 In general, KLEE will only emit a given warning once.
 The warnings are also logged to warnings.txt in the KLEE output directory.

 ## Step 4: Introducing symbolic data to an application

 We've seen that KLEE can interpret a program normally, but the real purpose of KLEE is to explore programs more exhaustively by making parts of their input symbolic.
 For example, lets look at running KLEE on the echo application.